cynteo/cab-public-docs/content/reference/security.md

 ### Zero Data Storage

-- **No Persistence** - Alert data is processed in real-time and never stored
+- **Low Persistence** - Alert data is processed in real-time and minimally stored
 - **Stateless Processing** - Each alert is handled independently
 - **No Logging of Sensitive Data** - Only operational logs without credentials